 Prior to beginning clinical training or enrolling in courses requiring personal protective equipment, students must have completed a current physical exam.
 Medical professional liability insurance is also required.
-Students must satisfactorily pass a criminal background investigation, have a negative drug test, and provide evidence of all items listed in the previous Health Screenings and Vaccinations Section prior to beginning their laboratory practice or clinical training.
+Students must satisfactorily pass a criminal background investigation, have a negative drug test, and provide evidence of all required by partner clinical sites prior to beginning their laboratory practice or clinical training.
 The drug screen is arranged by the Academic Affairs Office.
 Students will be provided with information about ordering their criminal background investigations.
 The criminal background investigation must be provided through the OFTC-recommended provider.

 In allied health programs, students are required to purchase approved uniforms, and in some programs, purchase of laboratory supplies and materials is also required.
+In addition, some clinical facilities require their own onboarding fee and have additional clearance requirements.

-Students will be assigned to off-campus clinical sites and must have reliable transportation and be able to complete clinical rotation during non-traditional hours.
+Students will be assigned to off-campus clinical sites and must have reliable transportation and must be able to complete clinical rotation during non-traditional hours.
 Clinical sites may vary depending on the number of students and availability of sites.
-Clinical rotation may involve travel to distant sites to meet necessary requirements.
+Clinical rotations may involve travel to distant sites to meet necessary requirements.
 Students must comply with all standards and policies set forth by the clinical sites throughout their clinical rotation.

-Regardless of the student's grade point average, the student will be academically dismissed from allied health programs if the grade for any required program course is "D" or lower.
+Regardless of the student's overall grade point

+average, the student will be academically dismissed from allied health programs if the grade for any required program course is "D" or lower.